lampardchelsea/workshops/mobile/Android/Near Field Communications/README.md

 3. Compose a new NDEF message and write it to the tag
 4. Update the GUI with the resulting number

-Hint: Use instanceof to check the record type.
+Hint: Use the `instanceof` operator to check the record type.

 Task 5 - device to device communication: Android Beam
 =====================================================